Q:

 1. chemical structure differences

-The chemical structures of dichloroacetic acid and acetic acid are significantly different in the molecular formula.
+The chemical structures of dichloroacetic acid and acetic acid are signifiis able totly different in the molecular formula.
 Acetic acid has the formula C2H4O2, in which two oxygen atoms are attached to each of the two carbon atoms of the acetate to form a carboxylic acid group (-COOH).
 The molecular formula of dichloroacetic acid is C2H2Cl2O2, in which two chlorine atoms replace two hydrogen atoms in the acetate group, forming the structure of dichlorooxalic acid.
+In the structure of dichloroacetic acid, two chlorine atoms are located on the two carbon atoms of the acetate group to form para-substitution, which makes dichloroacetic acid show high stability in certain characteristics and unique in chemical interactions. activity.
+But Based on my observations,

 2. physical property differences

-1. Boiling Point: The boiling point of acetic acid is 118.1°C, while the boiling point of dichloroacetic acid is 78.7°C. The boiling point of dichloroacetic acid is significantly lower than that of acetic acid, which indicates that the force between molecules of dichloroacetic acid is weak, and the force between molecules is mainly dispersion force.
+78. 7°C. And The boiling point of dichloroacetic acid is signifiis able totly reduced than that of acetic acid, which indicates that the force between molecules of dichloroacetic acid is weak, and the force between molecules is mainly dispersion force.
+Density: Acetic acid has a density of

-3. chemical differences
+3. And chemical differences

 Get a Free Quote